Pickups at the 2021 Chicago Auto Show

 But today’s pickups aren’t just about brawn, they are about comfort and capability as well.
 All models offer roomy crew cab options with four conventional doors and seating for five or six passengers.
 Many have innovative storage options with in-bed side-saddle trunks and flip-and-fold seats.

-Generally, pickups come in three flavors: Medium, Large and Extra-Large.
+Generally, pickups come in four flavors: Compact, Medium, Large and Extra-Large.
+New to the scene this year are Compact pickups, they are smaller than traditional pickups, utilize a lighter frame or unibody and are front-drive based.
 Sometimes called “compact,” medium-duty pickups encompass vehicles like the Chevrolet Colorado, Honda Ridgeline and Toyota Tacoma.
 They aren’t as much about work as they are about utility.
 They tow and haul moderate loads and usually offer 4-cylinder power.
 Stepping up to a full-size truck like the Ford F-150, Chevrolet Silverado or Ram 1500 means you get a more powerful turbocharged six or brawny V8 and a significant increase in towing and payload capacity.
 At the top of the heap are heavy-duty trucks like the Ford Super Duty.
 They are really intended for serious work like plowing or contractor duty.